 Easy peasy!
 I loved that I could pop the trunk and hands-free all the way!

-I didn't order scallions because I am learning how to grow them on the window sill.
-Are you doing this yet?
-There was a recent article in the New York Times on how if you save the root (and a bit of the onion) part of the scallion, put it in water and change the water daily, new scallions will grow!
+I didn't order scallions because I am learning how to grow them on the window sill, thanks to an article in the New York Times.
+If you save the root and a bit of the onion part of the scallion, put it in water and change the water daily, new scallions will grow!
 So far, so good!

 Meanwhile, groceries and mail still stay in quarantine, I worry about every rain storm (and kicking myself I didn't replace my basement windows in the fall instead of waiting till the spring and then Covid-19 came along.)
 There's a problem not with my sump pump but in its "trough" that will require repair and I'm not looking forward to welcoming a repair person to the house.
 He'd better be wearing a mask.
 (I couldn't get an appointment till June 16!)